 \item SFS $\left[D: \frac{1}{2}, \frac{1}{2}\right]$ U/m SFS $\left[D: \frac{1}{2}, \frac{1}{3}\right]$ $m = $ $H_1 = \Zed_2^2$ We follow the techniques of \S \ref{hyperbolicity} to construct a surgery presentation for this manifold.
 If we label the components of the surgery link left-to-right we get

 as the graph of framing/linking numbers.
 The four $\spin$-structures on this manifold correspond to the characteristic links, which are given by

-We now apply Kaplan's algorithm to each to construct surgery presentations of the $\spin$ $4$-manifolds bounding each of these $\spin$ $3$-manifolds, which will allow us to compute $\vec \mu$. $\vec \mu = (\frac{1}{2}, 1, 0, 0)$ given in the order of the characteristic links listed above.
+We apply Kaplan's algorithm to construct surgery presentations of the $\spin$ $4$-manifolds bounding each of these $\spin$ $3$-manifolds, which will allow us to compute $\vec \mu$.
+In the order the characteristic links are listed for the above case, $\vec \mu = (\frac{1}{2}, 1, 0, 0)$.
 So this fails the Rochlin vector test (Corollary \ref{vectest}).